tos-in1/Case_Study-Cyclistic_Bike_Share/README.md

    - Casual riders prefer to ride during weekends and summer Months – Their usage peaks around 4–5 PM, especially on weekends, and surges dramatically in the summer (10.4x more than in winter), highlighting a strong leisure and seasonal pattern.

-   - Annual members on the other hand ride during commute hours and weekdays – They show clear peaks around 8 AM and 4–6 PM on weekdays, with consistent usage throughout the year (only 3.4x increase from winter to summer), indicating commuting and routine-based behavior.
+   - Annual members on the other hand show usage peaks during weekday commute hours (around 8 AM and 4–6 PM) and maintain relatively consistent usage year-round, with only a 3.4x increase from winter to summer.
+This reflects a routine commuting behavior.

 **3. What is the prefered route, start and end stations between both rider group and what does this imply?**